NYA International

-NYA International is a global risk and strategic consulting firm specializing in security and operational risk headquartered in London, United Kingdom, with regional offices in New York City, United States and Singapore.
-The company's consulting services include incident and crisis response, security risk management and crisis management.
+NYA International was a British risk and strategic consulting firm specializing in security and crisis prevention.
+It operated worldwide with headquarters in London, United Kingdom and had regional offices in New York City, United States and Singapore.
+The company's consulting services included incident and crisis response, security risk management and crisis management.
+It was acquired by Crisis24 in 2018.

 History

 NYA International was formed in 1990 as Neil Young Associates, a specialist advisory on kidnap for ransom and marine piracy incidents.
 In 2005, the company responded to one of the first hijackings by Somali pirates in the Gulf of Aden.
 In 2007 Neil Young Associates was bought by protective security services provider AmorGroup, before becoming NYA International and part of Aon.
 In 2015 the company successfully separated from Aon to become independent.

 NYA International expanded its global footprint by opening regional offices in New York City, United States and Singapore in 2016.
 In 2017 the company's board appointed Sir Graham Boyce, the United Kingdom's former ambassador to Qatar, Kuwait and Egypt as chairman.

+In 2018 it was acquired by Crisis24 a GardaWorld company.